A Neural Network Representation of a Decentralized Model of the Human Retina

 The human vision process is presented as a linear, decentralized, continuous time system.
 This model is then transformed into a representation using neural networks and incorporating non-linearities.
 First, each cell in the human retina is analyzed to find its specific function.
 Second, the individual cells are grouped into interconnected systems.
 Third, a neural network is implemented to model each subsystem.
 The neural network architecture selected is the Three-Neuron Controller (TNC).
 Finally, the interconnections are also represented as a neural network, with the nodes being composed of the subsystems.
 Two major results are presented.
 First, the overall image quality is improved with the incorporation of neural networks.
 Second, better edge enhancement is achieved.
 The edge enhancement is a product of the interconnections between the subsystems.

-R. S. Woodley and L. Acar, "A Neural Network Representation of a Decentralized Model of the Human Retina," Intelligent Engineering Systems through Artificial Neural Networks, American Society of Mechanical Engineers (ASME), Jan 2000.
+R. S. Woodley and L. Acar, "A Neural Network Representation of a Decentralized Model of the Human Retina," Intelligent Engineering Systems Through Artificial Neural Networks, vol. 10, pp. 191-196, American Society of Mechanical Engineers (ASME), Nov 2000.

 Electrical and Computer Engineering